aleighton/Logs_Analysis_Project/README.md

 Listed below are the VIEWs required for the LOGS ANALYSIS PROJECT

-1.Creates an aggregated table of total views for each article
+1.Creates an aggregated table of total views for each article, used for the second query in the PROJECT

 CREATE VIEW article_views
 AS SELECT articles.author, articles.title, count(*) AS views